grezeh/larva/README.md

  Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

- ps: lately vial have been giving errors, but locally still compiles fine. needs investigating
+ ps: lately vial have been giving errors, but locally still compiles fine. needs investigating (also, rgb is borked in current version- was experimental feature anyway)